Southern Hemisphere Sporting Venues to Visit

 If some of the South Africa gambling sites geared more towards sports betting have you wondering about a sports venue themed trip, the entire breadth of the Southern Hemisphere has some great treats in store for you.

 Pretoria is home to Africa’s premier sporting city.
 Organised sports have an exciting fan-friendly format in South Africa, and the country has more sporting stadiums (58 in all) than New Zealand (53), England (43), Australia (35), Germany (31), Spain (21) and France (11).
 A big drawcard for international sports fans will be the eagerly awaited World Rugby Sevens Series finals at the Nelson Mandela Stadium.
+Those planning to indulge in a healthy round of betting on their favorite teams or players should probably start preparing now-look for Free Sports Picks that give great options for bonuses, easy deposits and payouts, and ease of use, so even the most amateur bettor does not have a problem enjoying the sport while placing some wagers!
+Watching rugby from an acclaimed stadium with thousands of other fans will definitely be worth every penny.
 The stadium was also built to host the 2010 Commonwealth Games.
 Sporting fans from outside the region can get a feel of the spirit of South Africa’s biggest sporting event with a visit to the former president Nelson Mandela Stadium in Johannesburg.
 The match programme on sale here includes free travel for rugby sevens fans.
 To experience South Africa’s stunning cricket grounds, the Rainbow Nation Cricket Club in Johannesburg is an award-winning stadium with excellent seats, excellent weather and parking.
 Visit the country’s biggest stadium to see the South African national cricket team in action, with capacity crowds for every match.
 The Protea Hotel in Durban is an atmospheric waterfront boutique hotel that offers remarkable waterfront views and is adjacent to the magnificent Umhlanga Beach.

 The iconic Melbourne Cricket Ground (MCG) is a fantastic venue to watch a game of cricket, tennis or athletics and if you’re feeling like getting in on some action in some other way, online pokies Australia has on offer make for a great complementary occupation between all the action on the field.
 Sporting fans visiting Melbourne can also visit the Melbourne Golf Club (MGC) to get a taste of another great sporting venue in the area.
 The fairways of the lush King’s Forest Golf Club in southern Victoria feature sand bunkers, three freshwater lakes, broad fronted fairways and terrain planted with local forest.
 At the Maroochy River Golf Club in Queensland the clientele are very well suited to outdoor sport, with lake views, expansive fairways and impeccable grass conditions.
 A new golf course is being built at the Protea Hotel in Noosa in southern Queensland, with a beautiful clubhouse overlooking the Noosa River.
 As Australia’s largest golf resort, Noosa has a wide range of amenities including a rugby club, tennis club and hotel.